bkirsh99/GNMINFRMTCS/A7/Assignment7.md

 #?# How predictive is the PGS for tapas preference?
 Include in your answer why do you think it is/isn't accurate and what could affect its predicitvity - 2pt

 #ANSWER: The PGS does not accurately predict tapas preference.
-For one, enjoyability is subjective and socially constructed, which means that this variable is heavily influenced by cultural and environmental factors.
-Furthermore, accurate assessment requires us to address the ascertainment bias caused by over-representation of European populations in genotyping arrays and GWAS samples.
-Thus, another major factor that could affect predictivity is that risk can be grossly misestimated in our ethnically diverse MiniCohort simply because certain populations are not as familiar with the Spanish appetizer.
+This is because tapas enjoyability is highly subjective and socially constructed, meaning that it can be influenced by cultural and environmental factors rather than solely explained by genetics.
+Furthermore, accurate assessment of GWAS data would require us to address the ascertainment bias caused by over-representation of European populations in genotyping arrays and GWAS samples.
+Thus, another major factor that could affect predictivity is that tapas preference can be grossly misestimated in our ethnically diverse MiniCohort due to an European-centric skew.
+Having a singular population that is more familiar, and perhaps more inclined towards the Spanish appetizer, can bias the entire downstream analysis.
 ```